-When a field that has a taxonomy associated with it is added to a metadata view, a user who edits that field will be able to choose from the tags that have been added to the taxonomy.
+When a field with a taxonomy associated with it is added to a metadata view, a user who edits that field can choose from the tags that have been added to the taxonomy.

 Preserving the original dates of uploaded assets

-When migrating content to FotoWare, it may be desirable to preserve the original date and time of the assets that are uploaded.
-This can be accomplished by enabling the Preserve modification time switch in the metadata set and associating that metadata set with the archive to which files are migrated.
+When migrating content to Fotoware, you might want to preserve the original date and time of the assets that are uploaded.
+You can do so by turning on the Preserve modification time toggle in the metadata set and associating that metadata set with the archive to which files are migrated.